szabolcsdombi/python-compute-shader/README.md

 > NewSSBO returns a new compute shader initialized with the content<br>
 > ReadSSBO returns the value read from the GPU starting at the offset<br>
 > rest of the functions return None<br>

-# Description

-The main idea is to simpify the process of coding a compute shader in OpenGL for python This module has no ability to handle image2D, Uniform Buffers, etc...
-The idea is to fill an SSBO with data, run a compute shader on it, then read the SSBO's content.
-One can use multiple buffers for the communication, there is no optimization possibilities yet for read-only and write-only buffers.

 -----------------------------------